timholy/FastAnonymous.jl/README.md

 ```

-You can see that it's more than 20-fold faster and exhibits no unnecessary memory allocation,
+You can see that it's more than 20-fold faster than the anonymous-function version,
+and more than tenfold faster than the generic function version.
-and that it's as fast as if we had manually inlined this function.
+Indeed, it's as fast as if we had manually inlined this function.
+Relatedly, it also exhibits no unnecessary memory allocation.

 It even works inside of functions.
 Here's a demonstration:
 ```julia